 Indeed, thanks to our acquired convictions about our "fragile" health, we have somatized all those concerns.
 And even though the mainstream medicine still hesitates over true power of mind, they are increasingly getting all evidence about it -- through the placebo effect and the well accepted phenomenon of psycho-somatic illnesses.

 O.K., you are saying, so why do kids get sick, since they are not exposed to this medical media of advertising the sickness.
 The answer would be a little more out of the jargon of everyday physics.
 Namely, kids pick up the energy vibrations from people in their environment just as readily as body cells do.
 Remember, they are little sponges for information forming their own "survival arsenal".

 And just like cells do it, kids interpret unpleasant vibes as a signal to stop the growth/healing mode.
 They are too young to have a developed psychological defense mechanism.
 Those negative vibes may come in any form, it doesn't have to be a discord between parents.

 On a deeper level, we are energy beings.
 What happens in our hearts and minds generates a distinct frequency which spreads out into our environment.
 What do you think why depressed or anxious people instinctively avoid crowds and noisy places?
 Because their system can't process impressive sensory input coming in form of noise, commotion, and those "tsunamis" of vibrations waves produced by people around.

 No Flu Season - Merely Blues Season

-We constantly inhale flu germs, along with a whole catalog of others---there is no such a thing as "flu season".
+We constantly inhale flu germs, along with a whole catalog of a micro-zoo -- there is no such a thing as "flu season".
 It's only that our mood automatically goes down with more clouds over our heads replacing sunny skies, and we start vibrating at a lower frequency, resulting with our immune system being less active than usual.
 Everything is interconnected in our body, and some of those connections are in physical form of nerves, while others are more subtle and energetic.